 Ways to Keep Your Home Safe

-At the end of a long day we love to retreat to the comfort of our own home, however the familiarity of our homes often can lead to a false sense of security.
+At the end of a long day we love to retreat to the comfort of our own home, however, the familiarity of our homes often can lead to a false sense of security.
 Our homes are not always as safe as they seem.
-To help ensure home sweet home is not only sweet but safe, it is important to take some easy steps around your home to not only protect, but also prepare you, in case the unthinkable does happen.
+To help ensure the home sweet home is not only sweet but safe, it is important to take some easy steps around your home to not only protect but also prepare you, in case the unthinkable does happen.

 - Often fire safety is the first thing that comes to mind when thinking about home safety.
 There are many ways you can protect yourself such as placing a smoke detector on each level of your home, making it a point to test them monthly and changing their batteries twice a year.
 If a fire would break out it is important to be prepared with fire extinguishers on each level of your home as well and particularly in bedrooms and the kitchen.
 Keep in mind that if your home has a second floor, it is also important to be prepared with fire ladders that can be dropped out of windows to provide a safe exit down.